sajorobinson/todoist-notifications/README.md

 - `MainAsync()` - Runs the logic of the program.
 - `Main()` - Runs the MainAsync() function and waits for it to complete.

-In its current configuration, `MainAsync()` works by first declaring an empty string.
-When the code grabs the Todoist tasks and checks for upcoming due dates, any task that meets the criteria (being due within 8 hours) has its name appended to the empty string.
-This string is then inserted into an email and sent to an email address.